China-xiaoFang/Fast.NET/README.md

 ```
 Apache Open Source License

-Copyright © 2018-Now XiaoFang
+Copyright © 2018-Now xiaoFang

+License:
-The right to deal in the Software is hereby granted free of charge to any person obtaining a copy of this software and its related documentation (the "Software"),
+This Agreement grants any individual or organization that obtains a copy of this software and its related documentation (hereinafter referred to as the "Software").
-Including but not limited to using, copying, modifying, merging, publishing, distributing, sublicensing, selling copies of the Software,
-and permit individuals in possession of a copy of the software to do so, subject to the following conditions:

-The above copyright notice and this license notice must be included on all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS AND NON-INFRINGEMENT.
+Subject to the terms of this Agreement, you have the right to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the Software:
+1.All copies or major parts of the Software must retain this Copyright Notice and this License Agreement.
+2.The use, copying, modification, or distribution of the Software shall not violate applicable laws or infringe upon the legitimate rights and interests of others.
+3.Modified or derivative works must clearly indicate the original author and the source of the original Software.

+Special Statement:
+- This Software is provided "as is" without any express or implied warranty of any kind, including but not limited to the warranty of merchantability, fitness for purpose, and non-infringement.
-In no event shall the author or copyright holder be liable for any claim, damages or other liability,
+- In no event shall the author or copyright holder be liable for any direct or indirect loss caused by the use or inability to use this Software.
-WHETHER ARISING IN CONTRACT, TORT OR OTHERWISE, IN CONNECTION WITH THE SOFTWARE OR ITS USE OR OTHER DEALINGS.
+- Including but not limited to data loss, business interruption, etc.

+Disclaimer:
+It is prohibited to use this software to engage in illegal activities such as endangering national security, disrupting social order, or infringing on the legitimate rights and interests of others.
+The author does not assume any responsibility for any legal disputes and liabilities caused by the secondary development of this software.
 ```

 `